DhivakarG13/FlaUINotepadTest/README.md

 * In my test method, Initial SetUp was Fetching data from my configFile.json.
 It contains the source and destination file paths.
 * With the help of a Helper method the object with source file and destination file is fetched.
 If any error occurs like improper JSON format or invalid File paths, it will throw an exception.
 * Then I created a new instance of the Application class and Opened Notepad application.
+* An UIA3Automation object is created with that we access the DeskTop and it's Child Elements of it, We can Fetch and Interact with these elements.
 * Notepad is our process opened here and its wrapped inside the Application class and stored in our variable "application".
-* A new instance of UIA3Automation class is created and stored in the variable "automation".
+* Condition Factory is used for Filtering the elements.
+* While initializing the condition factory it akes an UIA3 Property library which has the info of the proprtys of a Element.
+* a Button element hs it's respective name and automation ID and Control type will be button. those are it's properties.
 * To get the Main window of the Notepad application.
 I used the GetWindow method which takes the automation object as the parameter.
 * FlaUInspect tool to inspect the Notepad application and find the details of the elements I need to interact with in this approach.
-* I used the FindFirstDescendant method to find the File menu and click on it.
+* Here FindFirstDescendant method is Used to find any Elements.
 To reduce the search time, I used the AutomationId property to find the File menu.
 * From the Menu, I clicked on the Open menu item.
 I used the FindFirstDescendant method to find the Open menu item and click on it.

 #### Cases Tested: